oxidecomputer/humility/README.md

   a halt.
 To recover from this condition, send an explicit ^C to the running GDB and continue from the resulting stop.

-- `probe`: Attach directly via USB to a debug probe
+- `usb`: Attach directly via USB to a debug probe

-### Package
+### Archive

-Many Humility commands require the complete Hubris package.
-This is a ZIP archive created by `packager`, and includes all binaries as well as the `app.toml` file used to configure the Hubris package.
-The Hubris package is specified via the `-p` option or the `HUMILITY_PACKAGE` environment variable.
+Many Humility commands require the complete Hubris archive.
+This is a ZIP archive created by the build process, and includes all binaries as well as the `app.toml` file used to configure the Hubris archive.
+The Hubris archive is specified via the `-a` option or the `HUMILITY_ARCHIVE` environment variable.

 ## Commands

 ### `humility manifest`

-`humility manifest` displays information about the Hubris package.
+`humility manifest` displays information about the Hubris archive.
 It does not connect at all to a Hubris target to operate.
-In addition to package-wide attributes, `humility manifest` displays the features enabled for each task, e.g.:
+In addition to archive-wide attributes, `humility manifest` displays the features enabled for each task, e.g.:

 ```
-% humility -p ~/hubris/target/demo-stm32h7b3/dist/build-demo-stm32h7b3.zip manifest
+% humility -a ~/hubris/target/demo-stm32h7b3/dist/build-demo-stm32h7b3.zip manifest
 humility:      version => hubris build archive v1.0.0
 humility:      git rev => 049db2ef2a24eabf3fef3f8a6634b36e9d371ad6-dirty
 humility:        board => stm32h7b3i-dk